Muchisim: A Simulation Framework for Design Exploration of Multi-Chip Manycore Systems: Simulation Framework

 \subsection{Energy and Area Model}

 \cref{table:wire_param} summarizes some of the energy, latency, and area parameters for communication links and memory technology, while the full set of default energy, area and performance parameters of \proj can be found in our \repo.
 The simulator periodically logs performance and energy during the simulation, in what we call \textit{frames}, at a rate that can be configured.
-This name will become more apparent in \cref{sec:ap_visualization}, where we describe our visualization tool, and the key goal of frames is allowing the user to see the progress of the simulation (both at the current frame and aggregated).
-At the end of the simulation, the simulator also outputs a series of averaged metrics like throughput, average power, and network traffic at the different levels of the hierarchy.
+This name will become more apparent in \cref{sec:ap_visualization}, which describes the visualization tools.
+Recording frames allows the user to observe the progress of the simulation, by visualizing several metrics (per PU or averaged) for each frame and aggregating until that frame.
+At the end of the simulation, the simulator also outputs statistics over metrics like throughput, average power, and network traffic at different levels of the hierarchy.

 The files starting with \texttt{calc\_} under the \texttt{src/common} folder contain the functions that calculate the performance metrics, energy, area and cost of the different DUT components based on the simulation of the application execution.